Restoring with a Dental Implant and Crown vs. a Dental Bridge

 An implant with a crown comes with several advantages but also includes some drawbacks.
 The biggest drawback to this system is the length of time it requires from beginning to end.
 After we surgically place the implant, we then need to wait a period of time for the bone to heal and grow around the implant.
 This healing time can take months.
 Once the bone has grown around the implant, the implant is then held firmly and permanently in place.

 Our team is happy to review and discuss your options with you concerning prosthetics and implants.
 Together, we can weigh your options and help you decide the best course of action for you.
-For more information, contact our Bells office at 731-663-9999.
+For more information, contact our Jackson office at 731-300-3000 today.